d12frosted/elpa-mirror/melpa/folding-readme.txt

 Preface

      This package provides a minor mode, compatible with all major editing modes, for folding (hiding) parts of the edited text or program.

-     Folding mode handles a document as a tree, where each branch is bounded by special markers `{{{' and `}}}'.
+     Folding mode handles a document as a tree, where each branch is bounded by special markers {{{' and }}}'.
 A branch can be placed inside another branch, creating a complete hierarchical structure.
 The markers:

-     o  Are placed to the beginning of line.
+     o   Are placed at the beginning of the line.
 No spaces. o   Are prefixed by mode comment and space as needed.
-        For example in C++ mode, the beginning marker is: "// {{{" See source code of folding.el and section "Set some useful default fold marks" for full listing of the markers.
-If you need to customize these markers, modify `folding-mode-marks-alist' after
+         For example, in C++ mode, the beginning marker is: "//
+         {{{".
+See the source code of folding.el and the section "Set some useful default fold marks" for a full listing of the markers.
+If you need to customize these markers, modify `folding-mode-marks-alist' after loading this
-        loading this package (See my-folding-load-hook example in this doc).
+         package (See the my-folding-load-hook example in this doc).

      Folding mode can CLOSE a fold, leaving only the initial `{{{' and possibly a comment visible.

-     It can also ENTER a fold, which means that only the current fold will be visible, all text above `{{{' and below `}}}' will be invisible.
+     It can also ENTER a fold, which means that only the current fold will be visible; all text above {{{' and below }}}' will be invisible.

-     Please note, that the maintainers do not recommend to use only folding for you your code layout and navigation.
-Folding.el is on its best when it can "chunk" large sections of code inside folds.
-The larger the chunks, the more the usability of folding will increase.
-Folding.el is not meant to hide individual functions: you may be better served by hideshow.el or imenu.el (which can parse the function indexes)
+     Please note that Folding.el is at its best when it can "chunk" large sections of code inside folds.
+The larger the chunks, the more the usable folding will be.
+Folding.el is not meant to hide individual functions: you may be better served by other packages like hideshow.el or imenu.el (which can parse the function indexes).

 }}}
 {{{ Installation

  Installation

-     To install Folding mode, put this file (folding.el) on your Emacs `load-path' (or extend the load path to include the directory containing this file) and optionally byte compile it.
+     To install Folding mode, place this file (folding.el) in your Emacs `load-path', such as the directory ~/.emacs.d and optionally byte compile it with `M-x' `byte-compile'.

-     The best way to install folding is the autoload installation, so that folding is loaded into your emacs only when you turn on `folding-mode'.
-This statement speeds up loading your .emacs
+The most efficient way to install folding is to use autoload installation so that folding is loaded only when `folding-mode' is turned on.
+Add these statements to your Emacs init file.
+See '(info)Init File' for more information.

          (autoload 'folding-mode          "folding" "Folding mode" t)
          (autoload 'turn-off-folding-mode "folding" "Folding mode" t)
          (autoload 'turn-on-folding-mode  "folding" "Folding mode" t)

-     But if you always use folding, then perhaps you want more traditional installation.
-Here Folding mode starts
-     automatically when you load a folded file.
+     If you always use folding, then perhaps you want folding to start automatically when you load a folded file:

-         ;; (setq folding-default-keys-function
-         ;;      'folding-bind-backward-compatible-keys)

          (if (load "folding" 'nomessage 'noerror)
              (folding-mode-add-find-file-hook))

-     Folding uses a keymap which conforms with the new Emacs (started 19.29) style.
+Folding uses a keymap that conforms with Emacs 19.29 or later.
 The key bindings are prefixed with "C-c@" instead of old "C-c".
-To use the old keyboard bindings, uncomment the lines in the the above installation example
+To use the old keyboard bindings, add this:

+         (setq folding-default-keys-function
+               'folding-bind-backward-compatible-keys)

+ Notes

      The same folding marks can be used in `vim' editor command "set fdm=marker".